RSE-Cambridge/data-acc/README.md

 ## Using with Slurm

-When you request a burst buffer via Slurm, the Cray Data Warp plugin is used to communicate to **dacctl** to orchestrate the creation of the burst buffer via the data accelerator.
+When you request a burst buffer via Slurm, the Cray DataWarp plugin is used to communicate to **dacctl** to orchestrate the creation of the burst buffer via the data accelerator.
 The user requests a certain capacity - currently the max size of 1 NVMe -, which is rounded up to a number of NVMe devices.
 The choen parallel filesystem is created that